 The Chair of the Academic Offences Committee and the Relevant Chair will also be invited to the Academic Offences Appeals Committee to explain the reasons for the decision.

-You must attend the meeting of the Academic Offences Appeals Committee, unless you have a good reason (e.g. scheduled medical procedure, examination, funeral etc.); work commitments or holiday arrangements will not be considered good cause.
-If you do not attend, the Committee may consider your case on the paperwork alone.
+You must attend the meeting of the Academic Offences Appeals Committee, unless you have a good reason not to (e.g. scheduled medical procedure, examination, funeral etc.).
+Work commitments or holiday arrangements will not be considered good cause.
+It is your responsibility to establish good cause to the satisfaction of the Committee.
+If you are absent without good cause, the Committee may consider your case in your absence and on the paperwork alone.

 The meeting will run as follows: